Save up to 25%… Shop Our Birthday Sale Now!

 • Difficulty navigating familiar spaces

-Human clinical trials have shown that lion’s mane mushroom can support brain function and cognition in people with mild dementia and/or memory loss (6,7).
-Studies on this unique functional mushroom have discovered that it supports cognition by stimulating neurogenesis, the process of forming new neurons (9, 10).
+Human clinical trials have shown that lion’s mane mushroom can support brain function and cognition in people with mild dementia and/or memory loss [6,7].
+Studies on this unique functional mushroom have discovered that it supports cognition by stimulating neurogenesis, the process of forming new neurons [9, 10].

 Even though rigorous clinical studies in cats have yet to be conducted, there's anecdotal evidence suggesting its positive impact.

-For instance, testimonials from pet parents, as shared by Real Mushrooms’ Registered Veterinary Technician, Joni Kamlet, have reported improvements in older dogs exhibiting signs of dementia, including being more attentive, finding their way around familiar surroundings, and initiating play.
-Given the physiological similarities between dogs and cats, it’s plausible to speculate that lion's mane could provide similar benefits to felines, potentially improving their cognitive function and mitigating signs of feline cognitive dysfunction.
+For instance, testimonials from pet parents, as shared by Real Mushrooms’ Registered Veterinary Technician, Joni Kamlet, have reported improvements in older dogs exhibiting signs of dementia.
+This includes being more attentive, finding their way around familiar surroundings, and initiating play.

 Lion’s Mane for Gut Health, Mood, and the Immune System in Cats

-Beyond cognitive benefits, Lion’s Mane could also offer cats support for their gut health, mood, and immune system.
-Traditionally used in China and Japan to support gut health, nervous system weakness, and even wound healing, this mushroom has also the potential to promote a healthy inflammatory response.
+Beyond cognitive benefits, lion’s mane could also offer cats support for their gut health, mood, and immune system.
+Traditionally used in China and Japan to support gut health, nervous system weakness, and even wound healing, this mushroom also has the potential to promote a healthy inflammatory response.

 Furthermore, human clinical studies have suggested lion's mane's potential role in mitigating anxiety and depression.
 These mood-supporting benefits could potentially be translated to cats, helping to manage behavior issues and promoting overall well-being.